2.468 .wsi_usage[enum]

-The setup object now includes the attribute .wsi_usage, which returns the percentage of WSI objects consumed.
+The setup object includes the attribute .wsi_usage on Microsoft Windows, which returns the percentage of WSI objects consumed.
 This attribute must be indexed with one of the following enum values:

 wsiusage_win_gdi: Indicates how many Windows GDI objects are currently being used.